-City Council has determined that the internal regulation of the behavior of City Councilmembers through counseling or reprimand should be done according to the following procedure.
+Council has determined that the internal regulation of the behavior of Council members through counseling or reprimand should be done according to the following procedure.

-- 1. Counseling.
-Counseling refers to the meeting by the Council Administration Committee with a Councilmember for the purpose of discussing a Councilmember's action or actions that are considered a violation of a law, Council Ethics Rules, Council Administrative Rules, or other conduct that is unbecoming of a Councilmember, but considered by the Council to be not sufficiently serious to require reprimand.
-Matters eligible for Counseling include: A first violation of the Council ethics or administrative rules. - 2.
-Reprimand.
-A reprimand is a formal public statement by the Council that a Councilmember's actions are in violation of law or Council Ethics Rules, Council Administrative Rules, or other conduct that is unbecoming of a Councilmember, but considered by the Council not sufficiently serious to require removal.
+1. Counseling.
+Counseling refers to a meeting by the Council Administration Committee with a Council member for the purpose of discussing a Council member's action or actions that are considered a violation of a law, Council Ethics Rules, Council Administrative Rules, or other conduct that is unbecoming of a Council member, but considered by the Council to be not sufficiently serious to require reprimand.
+Matters eligible for counseling may include a first violation of the Council Ethics or Administrative Rules.

+2. Reprimand.
+A reprimand is a formal public statement by the Council that a Council member's actions are in violation of law or Council Ethics Rules, Council Administrative Rules, or other conduct that is unbecoming of a Council member, but considered by the Council not sufficiently serious to require removal.
 It is not necessary that counseling precede a reprimand depending on the nature of the violation.
 A reprimand may be issued based upon the Council's review and consideration of a written allegation of one or more violations.
-Matters eligible for reprimand include the following: Repeated violations of the Council Ethics or Administrative rules.
-Failure to attend counseling when determined by the Council that counseling was warranted.
+Matters eligible for reprimand may include repeated violations of the Council Ethics Rules or Council Administrative Rules; and failure to attend counseling when determined by the Council that counseling was warranted.

-3. Requests for Counseling for a Councilmember
+3. Requests for Counseling for a Council member